Albert Haynesworth

 Albert George Haynesworth III (born June 17, 1981) is an American former professional football defensive tackle who played in the National Football League (NFL) for 10 seasons.
 He played college football for the Tennessee Volunteers football and was selected by the Tennessee Titans in the first round of the 2002 NFL draft.
 Haynesworth was a member of the Titans for seven seasons, where he was regarded as one of the league's top defensive tackles between 2007 and 2008 and earned two consecutive Pro Bowl and first-team All-Pro selections.

 A highly coveted free agent after his 2008 campaign, Haynesworth signed a seven-year, $100 million contract with the Washington Redskins, but only played 20 games in two seasons until he was traded in 2011.
 As a result, the Redskins' acquisition of Haynesworth is considered among the worst free agent signings in NFL history.
 He played his final season in 2011 with the New England Patriots and Tampa Bay Buccaneers.

-High school career
+Early life

 Haynesworth was born in Hartsville, South Carolina.
 He attended Hartsville High School, and participated in football and track, throwing the shot put.
 Haynesworth accounted for 150 tackles, 56 tackles for loss, six sacks, and six fumble recoveries as a junior; he followed that by tallying 110 tackles, 51 quarterback pressures, and six sacks as a senior in 1998.

 Following his senior season, Haynesworth was named a SuperPrep and Rivalnet All-American, and was also rated the fourth-best defensive lineman and the 14th-ranked overall player in the nation according to ESPN's Top 100, while National Recruiting Advisor rated him as the best defensive tackle in the country.
 He was a member of the University of Tennessee Volunteers' 1999 recruiting class.